dswaby2/License-Tracker/README.md

 Step 5: Loaded the data into Power BI Desktop and verified that records were correctly imported with no errors or empty values.

-Step 6: A measure was created to calculate the total Enterprise (ENT) liscenses that were distributed.
+Step 6: A measure was created to calculate the total Enterprise (ENT) licenses that were distributed.

-The following DAX expression was written to find total ENT distributed:
+The following DAX expression was written to find the total ENT distributed:

         Total ENT Distributed = CALCULATE(SUM(licenses[quantity]), licenses[license_type] = "ENT Distributed")

-Step 7: A measure was created to calculate the total Enterprise (ENT) liscenses that were received.
+Step 7: A measure was created to calculate the total Enterprise (ENT) licenses that were received.

-The following DAX expression was written to find total ENT received:
+The following DAX expression was written to find the total ENT received:

        Total ENT Received = CALCULATE(SUM(licenses[quantity]),licenses[license_type] = "ENT Received")

-Step 8: A measure was created to calculate the  total Video Analytics Channel (VAC) liscenses that were distributed.
+Step 8: A measure was created to calculate the  total Video Analytics Channel (VAC) licenses that were distributed.

-The following DAX expression was written to find total VAC distributed:
+The following DAX expression was written to find the total VAC distributed:

      Total VAC Distributed = CALCULATE(SUM(licenses[quantity]),licenses[license_type] = "VAC Distributed")

-Step 9: A measure was created to calculate the total Video Analytics Channel (VAC) liscenses that were received.
+Step 9: A measure was created to calculate the total Video Analytics Channel (VAC) licenses that were received.

-The following DAX expression was written to find total VAC received:
+The following DAX expression was written to find the total VAC received:

      Total VAC Received = CALCULATE(SUM(licenses[quantity]),licenses[license_type] = "VAC Received")